aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 4. Add a new point between the two bottom points on the path.
 5. Apply the path to the shape.

-This Javascript code shows you how to add custom points to a shape:
+This JavaScript code shows you how to add custom points to a shape:

 ```javascript
 var pres = new aspose.slides.Presentation();